plating, anodizing, & finishing Q&As since 1989

 aluminum extrusions & finishing - Istanbul, Turkey

-We have produced some Bright Gold Sections of 6060 alloy anodised in sulphuric acid to 5um and then cold sealed.
+Q. Hi, we have produced some Bright Gold Sections of 6060 alloy anodised in sulphuric acid to 5um and then cold sealed.

 after the gold electrocolor treatment the profile has fine speckling that is of natural color.
 The pitting looks similar to pitting produced when brightening (phosbright 171)is conducted using low nitric concentrations.
 I can not find any literature that describes process defects for gold electrocoloring, what would possible causes be?